Eurobic/PHP_SDK/README.md

 It’s often the case that your application might already be using other classes and objects - database result objects like _mysqli_result_ or perhaps business-logic objects like Orders, Products, Merchants, etc.

-If these implement any of the iterator-like PHP interfaces, like it is the case of mysqli_result then you can use them to directly configure Payments PHP SDK, as it will accept them in a bulk set operation.
+If these implement any of the iterator-like PHP interfaces, like it is the case of mysqli_result then you can use them to directly configure Evo Gateway PHP SDK, as it will accept them in a bulk set operation.

 In a similar way - when you _execute()_ a request you pass in a callback where the result will be handled and this callback might just as well be a method within a Payment-like object you already developed.
 This way your business logic won’t be spread among various source files.